daves0304/RNIB-Coding-Group/GettingStarted/Chocolatey.md

 Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Force
 ```

-To enable powersheel for all users logged in to the computer:
+To enable powershell for all users logged in to the computer:
 ```powershell
 Set-ExecutionPolicy Unrestricted -Scope LocalMachine -Force
 ```
 ### Installing Packages

 In this directory there are an "install.ps1" script file along side an example "packages.txt" file.